The job landscape is always changing, based on the needs of the market — and the start of a new decade is a good time to examine those evolving jobs.

 If health care isn’t your thing, becoming a statistician or mathematician is another way to take advantage of the changing job market.

-The increasing volume of digitally stored data requires professionals who can analyze and interpret it, according to the BLS.
+The increasing volume of digitally stored data requires professionals who can analyze and interpret it, and jobs in this field are growing much faster than average, according to the BLS.

 7. Physician assistants